 A study of 13 European countries by the regional European office of the World Health Organization found that divorce was the only factor linked with suicide in every one of the 13 countries.
 The study showed that factors like poverty, unemployment, and disability were associated with divorce in some of the countries but that disruption of the family was the only factor linked with divorce in all 13.

-Anecdotally, the coroner of Butler County, Ohio told UPI in the late 80's that he thought the high rate of suicide in that area was traceable to men's inability to cope with divorce.
-Dr. Richard Burkhardt said he thought women were more likely to feel needed after divorce because they needed to take care of children.
+Anecdotally, the coroner of Butler County, Ohio told UPI in the late 80s that he thought the high rate of suicide in that area was traceable to men’s inability to cope with divorce.
+Dr. Richard Burkhardt said he thought women were more likely to feel needed after divorce because they had children to care for.
 But men, he said, felt cut off from their role as head of the household and felt they had no reason to live.

 Statistically, women are more likely to attempt suicide, but men are more likely to succeed.
 Suicide is more likely among men over age 65, among young people, among disabled people, and among people in lower socio-economic groups.

 If you’re thinking about killing yourself, you already know how close you are to suicide.
 This section isn’t about helping you figure out if you’re going to kill yourself.
 Instead, it’s geared to helping you spot the signs that someone else you love may be thinking about it.
 An estimated 80% of people who commit suicide actually exhibit signs of their intentions before they kill themselves.

 Here are some of the signs that a person may be thinking about suicide: